 Citation: ICD-10-CM/PCS Coding Clinic, First Quarter ICD-10 2017 Page 8 Effective with discharges: March 13, 2017 states that whenever a screening examination is performed, the screening code is the first-listed coded.
 The fact that the test is a screening remains, regardless of the findings or any additional procedure that is performed as a result of the findings.

-Remember that once the polyp is removed the patient follow up visits should not be code with K63.5, polyp of colon.
-Then, use code Z86.010, personal history of colonic polyps.
+Remember that once the polyp is removed, the patient follow-up visits should not be coded with K63.5, polyp of colon.
+At that time, it is appropriate to use code Z86.010X, personal history of colonic polyps.
+(Beginning October 1, 2024, Z86.010- requires a 7th character.)

 Question 2 | Surveillance colonoscopy